- General Rules for Plant Symbols

 The layers used for our plant symbols start with the characters LK-TREE- for tree layers, and the characters LK-SHRB- for shrub layers.
 Each of these symbols has layer names for different line weights, shadows, non-plot layer, trunks, and screened or toned layers.

 Most of our plant symbols contain shadow indications, allowing you to turn shadows on or off.
 If you are using your own layer naming system and want shadows included, the system will look for the letters “SHAD” within the layer name to recognize it as a shadow layer.
 Thus, it's possible to turn shadow layers with SHAD in the layer name on or off.
 If you aren't interested in shadows, simply don't include the letters "SHAD" in any of your layer names.

 If you are interested in using our naming conventions, you might use the our Load Layer States tool to quickly bring in a layer state into the drawing of your symbol.

 Saving Your Symbols with Save Block

-After you've prepared your plant symbol for saving, you can save it into our system for easy access using the Save Block tool.
+After you've prepared your plant symbol for saving, you can save it into our system for easy access using our Save Block tool.

 Zoom in so the symbol somewhat fills your screen.